-Over 55% of people (by their own accord) are introverts.
-A Keynote speaker at a recent convention suggested that being less socially expressive means you may be misinterpreted as withdrawn or cranky.
-She went on to assumb introverts have less refined interpersonal skills.
+Up to half of people (by their own accord) are introverts.
+A keynote speaker at a recent convention suggested that being less socially expressive means you may be misinterpreted as withdrawn or cranky.
+She went on to assume introverts have less refined interpersonal skills.
 I disagree.

 How Introverts Communicate - Shy and Quiet?